This the first in a series of musings that reflects on poetry and ritual and the power of both to regenerate the human spirit in dark times.

 You'd have thought that loss might have prepared me for every loss that followed.
 But Michael's death feels like salt to a wound of some core, unavoidable separation.

 In the wake of death, a hollow outline of my teacher's absence stares back at me.
-From it, seagulls fly out at midnight in all sorts of caws from another world.

 Numerous students, family members and friends count the beads of the mala of Michael's love, now flung to the ocean but still thread in some variation of a heart sutra, simultaneously sutured and strung in the invisible.

 Where lies the separation lies between grief and love?

 In Tibetan Buddhism, the dead spend 49 days in the intermediary zone between living and dying, between one life and the next.
 Loved ones guide the soul through The Bardo to the next incarnation.

 My culture has no certain language to speak about death and fewer rituals to keep our own souls from fragmenting from a safe holding space.